 - Push notifications with sound are 2.7x more likely to cause immediate task-switching behavior than silent alerts.

-- Platforms that integrate gamification mechanics like Snapchat’s streaks and TikTok’s coin rewards reinforce dopamine feedback loops, making it harder for users to disengage.
+- Apps using gamification mechanics like streaks and rewards significantly strengthen dopamine feedback loops, making it harder for users to disengage.

 - 43% of low well-being users have deleted posts due to too few “likes,” while only 13% of high well-being users have done the same.